GarreltMock/signals-talk/pages/observer-pattern.md

 <v-clicks>

-1. Manuelle Zustandsbindung
+1. Manual state binding
-    - Umständlich bei mehreren Abhängigkeiten
+    - Cumbersome with multiple dependencies
-2. Abhängigkeiten sind lose gekoppelt
+2. Dependencies are loosely coupled
-    - Keine 1:1 Beziehung abgebildet
+    - No 1:1 relationship mapped
-    - Wer kümmert sich um das unsubscriben?
+    - Who takes care of the subscription?

 </v-clicks>